Certifiers Make Neural Networks Vulnerable to Availability Attacks: Conclusion

-\begin{acks} This work is partially funded by the Helmholtz Association within the projects ``Trustworthy Federated Data Analytics (TFDA)'' (ZT-I-OO1 4).
+\begin{acks} This work was partially funded by ELSA – European Lighthouse on Secure and Safe AI funded by the European Union under grant agreement No. 101070617.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.
+This work is also partially funded by the Helmholtz Association within the project ``Trustworthy Federated Data Analytics (TFDA)'' (ZT-I-OO1 4).
 MK received funding from the ERC under the European Union’s Horizon 2020 research and innovation programme (FUN2MODEL, grant agreement No.~834115). \end{acks}